imagej/imagej.github.io/_pages/libs/imageja.md

     -   A little bug fix in StackWindow: if you have a 2D time lapse, ImageJ will still use the zSelector (rather than the tSelector).
     -   ImageJA can handle https:// URLs, too.

-However, these days, needed changes to ImageJ 1.x are instead patched at runtime; see the [Compatibility](/libs/imagej-legacy) page for details.
+However, these days, needed changes to ImageJ 1.x are instead patched at runtime; see the [ImageJ Legacy](/libs/imagej-legacy) page for details.